lmcai/ZOO_BOT_Comparative_genomics/Lab2_paml/homework_dueOct1/README.md

 # Lab 1 homework: testing altered selection in lysozyme

 ## What to include for the submission?
-1. The resulting phylogeny
+1. A word/text file to answer the following questions.
 2. The IQ-TREE log file.
-3. A word/text file to answer the following questions.
+3.

 Zip the above documents into a single file, submit through the Canvas assignment page.
 ---------------------